Idaho Access Project

 Dana Gover, Board Member

 Dana is a co-founder of the IAP and has been a leader in disability advocacy for more than three decades.
 Dana is a certified ADA Coordinator and is the Project Coordinator for the Northwest ADA Center-Idaho, where she provides technical assistance on the Americans with Disabilities Act.
 Dana has used a power wheelchair since 1980.
-Dana serves as a board member of the Living Independence Network Corporation, the Consortium of Idaho Citizens with Disabilities, the City of Boise’s ADA Parking Advisory Committee, the Personal Assistance Oversight Committee, and the Fair Housing Forum.
+Dana serves as a board member of the Living Independence Network Corporation, the Consortium of Idaho Citizens with Disabilities, the City of Boise’s Cross-Disability Task Force, the Personal Assistance Oversight Committee, and the Fair Housing Forum.